thomasjbradley/micromodel/README.md

 - `$clauses` — conditions for reading a single entry in the table.
 	- `scalar` — the value for the individual item’s primary key.
-	- `array` — arrays of WHERE clause conditions, following this format: `array('field', 'comparison', 'value')`
+	- `array` — arrays of WHERE clause conditions, following this format: `array('field', 'comparison', 'value')`.

 **@return** — `$this`